pinztrek/allstar_nodesounds/README.md

 # allstar_nodesounds
 ## Script to populate callsign ulaws for the node list

-This script will parse the US callsigns in the */var/log/asterisk/astdb.txt* list of nodes.
+This script will parse the */var/log/asterisk/astdb.txt* list of nodes for US callsigns and create a custom ulaw sound file which reads out the node's callsign.

-Currently it does rudementary exclusion of non-callsign info, only allowing callsigns with **/** or **hyphen**.
+Currently it does rudementary exclusion of non-callsign info, only allowing well formed callsigns including those with **/** or **hyphen** suffixes.

 It will create ulaw files for any missing nodes in */var/lib/asterisk/sounds/rpt/nodenames* which is where allstar looks for customized names.